 Clients are often going to have two to three, if not more, quality candidates available for any role they might have.
 Whereas previously, candidates did have the ability to say, “I’m not going to consider anything that contract or contract-to-hire,” now that they might be unemployed or it looks like their company’s not doing great, it might have to do layoffs, clients’ companies are aware of the fact that they are going to be able to still attract quality talent in a contract or a contract-to-hire scenario.

-What would be the one key advice you would give companies who are getting into the more contract-to-hire space who haven’t before, and then what advice would you want candidates to walk away with?
+What would be the one key advice you would give companies who are thinking about entering the contract-to-hire space?

 I have plan for a follow-up blog post on this subject, as there is quite a bit to cover.
 Feel free to email me with your questions on contract-to-hire positions at [email protected]